Action (firearms): Repeating actions

-Repeating actions are characterized by reciprocating/rotating components that can move cartridges in and out of battery from an ammunition-holding device (magazine, cylinder or belt), which allows the gun to hold multiple rounds and shoot repeatedly before needing a manual ammunition reload.
+Repeating actions are characterized by reciprocating/rotating components that can move cartridges in and out of battery from an ammunition-holding device (which is a magazine, cylinder, or belt), which allows the gun to hold multiple rounds and shoot repeatedly before needing a manual ammunition reload.

 Manual operation

 Revolver

 A revolver is a multi-chamber (but single-barrelled) firearm that houses cartridges in a rotary cylinder which indexes each round into alignment with the bore (with the help of a forcing cone) prior to each shot.
-Revolvers are most often handguns; however, examples of revolving rifles, shotguns and cannons have been made.
+Revolvers are most often handguns; however, examples of revolving rifles, shotguns, and cannons have been made.
 The cylinder is most often rotated via linkage to a manually manipulated external hammer, although some revolvers are "double-action" and can use the manual pull of the trigger to drive both the cylinder rotation and hammer cocking.
+Some examples of firearms using the revolver principle are the Smith & Wesson Model 3 and Colt Model 1889.